ymh12345/CodeSample/README.md

 # CodeSample

-Code samples of Minghan Yang's project on simulation of moonquake coda.
+Code samples of Minghan Yang's project of moonquake simulation.

 msg: A paralled C program to simulate moonquake waves propagating in the moon.
-The 4nd diagram on https://sites.google.com/view/minghanyang/research is produced by this program.

-As the project is still in process, only the sub-routine that initialize and finalize the program is displayed.
+As the project is still in progress, only the sub-routine that initialize and finalize the program is displayed.